BII-Lab/Yeti-Project/doc/Experiment-PINZ.md

 Similar to ZKS rollover process, the transition to PINZ requires administrator to consider the fact that data published in previous versions of Yeti zone still lives in caches.
 For example the signatures of NSEC Chain and DS records saved from IANA root zone will meet the old DNSKEY RRSet which is still cached in Yeti's resolvers.

 As a result, it is important to design a transition plan for PINZ experiment, pretty similar to the Yeti ZSK rollover plan which follows the [Pre-Publish approach](https://tools.ietf.org/html/rfc6781#section-4.1.1.1) defined in [RFC6781](https://tools.ietf.org/html/rfc6781).
-The only different is that the PINZ transition do not require a DNSKEY removal process suggested in [RFC6781](https://tools.ietf.org/html/rfc6781), because the Yeti ZSK will continue sign the .
+The only difference is that the PINZ transition does not require a DNSKEY removal process suggested in [RFC6781](https://tools.ietf.org/html/rfc6781), because the Yeti ZSK will continue to sign the .
 SOA and .
 NS RRs.
-It means all Yeti keys and VeriSign ZSK will remain in the Yeti root zone unless any potential serious problem happen.
+It means all Yeti keys and VeriSign ZSK will remain in the Yeti root zone unless any potential serious problem happens.

-Note that In case of serious failure taking down the system, a fall back mechanism will be triggered to roll the system back.
+Note that in case of serious failure taking down the system, a fall back mechanism will be triggered to roll the system back.
 The [Fallback Plan](/Experiment-PINZ.md#fallback-plan) is introduced later in this document.

-Note that it is desired according to Yeti DM operators that the PINZ transition period avoid IANA-ZSK rollover and ZSK rollover of each DM.
-The ZSK rollover information is given as belows:
+Note that it is desired, according to Yeti DM operators, that the PINZ transition period avoids IANA-ZSK rollover and ZSK rollover of each DM.
+The ZSK rollover information is given as below:

-* Next ZSK rollover time of VeriSign: TBD(communication)
+* Next ZSK rollover time of VeriSign: TBD (communication)

 * Next ZSK rollover time of BII: pre-publish at 2018042100 (and next rollover at 2018050500), activate in 3 days